Watch now: Ukraine is on the minds of these musicians

 The Elm Duo used to play more bluegrass and Americana music, but about two years ago Mayerfeld became increasingly interested in Yiddish and klezmer music, which draws on the traditions of Ashkenazi Judaism and eastern European folk music.

-Bell’s grandfather, Joshua Beliavsky, was from Lubny, Ukraine, but left in 1903 for the U.S. rather than fight in the Russian tsar’s army.
+Bell’s grandfather, Joshua Beliavsky, was from Lubny, Ukraine, but left in 1903 for the U.S. rather than fight in the Russian czar’s army.

 “A lot of klezmer music comes from that area,” Mayerfeld said.
 “A lot of songs, both in Yiddish and Ukrainian, talk about exactly my great-grandfather’s experience of having to go out and fight this war and be separated from your family for a cause that means nothing to you, but you have no choice in the matter.”